19hours/sg-statutes/Acts/Arms and Explosives Act.md

 (5) In this section, “Commander, Airport Police” and “Commander, Police Coast Guard” mean the persons designated by the Commissioner of Police as such.

-[33

 [30/2002]

 ### Persons conveying arms, etc., may be apprehended without warrant in suspicious circumstances

-30\.—(1) If any person is found carrying or conveying any guns, arms, naval or military storesor explosives in such a manner or under such circumstances as to afford reasonable grounds for suspicion that they may be used for any unlawful purpose dangerous to the public peace, any person may without warrant apprehend the person so found and detain him in custody.
+30\.—(1) If any person is found carrying or conveying any guns, arms, naval or military stores, explosives or explosive precursors in such a manner or under such circumstances as to afford reasonable grounds for suspicion that they may be used for any unlawful purpose dangerous to the public peace, any person may without warrant apprehend the person so found and detain him in custody.

+[5/2007 wef 01/07/2007]

 (2) Any person who is apprehended by a person not being a police officer shall be immediately taken to the nearest or other police station or be handed over to a police officer.

-[34

 ### Power to arrest without warrant persons committing dangerous offences

 31\.
-Any person who is found committing any act, for which he is punishable under this Act, which tends to cause explosion or fire in or about any place where an explosive is manufactured or stored, or any railway, port or airport or any carriage, vessel or aircraft, may be apprehended without a warrant by —
+Any person who is found committing any act, for which he is punishable under this Act, which tends to cause explosion or fire in or about any place where an explosive or explosive precursor is manufactured or stored, or any railway, port or airport or any carriage, vessel or aircraft, may be apprehended without a warrant by —

 (a) a police officer;